arhill05/backstage-plugin-search-backend-module-azure-devops-wiki/README.md

 azureDevOpsWikiCollator:
   baseUrl: https://my-azure-instance.com  # The URL of your Azure DevOps instance.
 Required
   token: ${AZURE_TOKEN}                   # The PAT used to authenticate to the Azure DevOps REST API.
 Required.
+  wikis:
-  wikiIdentifier: Wiki-Identifier.wiki    # The identifier of the wiki.
+    - wikiIdentifier: Wiki-Identifier.wiki    # The identifier of the wiki.
 This can be found by looking at the URL of the wiki in ADO.
 It is typically something like '{nameOfWiki}.wiki'.
 Required.
       organization: MyOrganization            # The name of the organization the wiki is contained in.
 Required.
       project: MyProject                      # The name of the project the wiki is contained in.
 Required.
       titleSuffix: " - My Suffix"             # A string to append to the title of articles to make them easier to identify as search results from the wiki.
 Optional
+    - wikiIdentifier: Wiki-Identifier2.wiki
+      organization: MyOrganization
+      project: MyProject
+      titleSuffix: " - Suffix 2"
 ```

 Configure the search plugin to use the pieces from this package: